Careers with New York State Integrated Pest Management

 Headquartered in Geneva, NY—the heart of the Finger Lakes—we enjoy the resources, access, and benefits of Cornell University's main campus, in a close-knit community that values collegiality, cross-disciplinary work, and collaboration.
 Our premiere location affords direct access and interaction with our stakeholders and easy travel to Rochester, Syracuse, and Ithaca, in one of America’s Best Small Cities.

-As an innovative and experienced educator, you will expand knowledge and access to sustainable pest management practices in fruit agroecosystems.
-You will work collaboratively, across disciplines, and with a variety of stakeholders, to develop, demonstrate, and guide IPM implementation efforts in fruit crops across NYS.
-You will champion diversity, equity and inclusion by providing unbiased access to world-class research, industry expertise and pest management strategies to all New York farmers and growers and serve as a trusted resource, enabling stakeholders to build knowledge and develop skills to successfully implement IPM approaches to crop protection.
+As an innovative and experienced educator, you will expand knowledge and access to sustainable pest management practices in grape agroecosystems.
+You will work collaboratively, across disciplines, and with a variety of stakeholders, to develop, demonstrate, and guide IPM implementation efforts in grapes across NYS.
+New York is the third largest wine producing state in the nation.
+Empire State grape growers work nearly 11,000 acres, producing 128,000 tons of juice grapes, 57,000 tons of wine grapes and 2,000 tons of table grapes annually.
+You will champion diversity, equity and inclusion by providing unbiased access to world-class research, industry expertise and pest management strategies to all NY grape growers and serve as a trusted resource, enabling stakeholders to build knowledge and develop skills to successfully implement IPM approaches to vineyard protection.